 II.
 Processing time

 A. Normal processing time: 2-3 working days after receiving a complete application (7-10 working days for non-US passports).

-B. Expedited processing fee and time: $30 per visa; 24 hours after receiving complete application.
+B. Expedited processing fee and time: $30 per visa; 24 hours after receiving a complete application.

 III.
 What to submit

-A. Passport (copy of the information page of the passport if applying for loose leaf visa) with at least 01 month validity prior the date of exit from Vietnam (Airlines may require longer validity).
+A. Passport (copy of the information page of the passport if applying for loose leaf visa) with at least one month validity prior the date of exit from Vietnam (Airlines may require longer validity).

 B. Application form: 01 for each passport holders and to be filled online and downloaded at http://vietnamembassy-usa.org/consular/visa-application-process or PDF form downloaded from http://vietnamembassy-usa.org/sites/default/files/visaform.pdf